 Keewaydin Temagami remains true to the vision of our founder, A.S.
-Greg Clarke "The Commodore," who wanted to start a camp that focused on time out of base camp, on canoe trips.
-Today we look much the same as we did in 1893.
-Paddling in wood canvas canoes, using tump lines to portage canoes, equipment, and wannigans (the wooden boxes which we carry food and equipment,) sections travel the surrounding wilderness waterways often portaging from lake to lake or up and down rivers, making camp at new spot each night, sleeping in tents with one or two other campers.
+Greg Clarke "The Commodore", who wanted to start a camp that focused on time out of base camp, on canoe trips.
+Today we look much the same as we did in 1893; paddling in wood canvas canoes, using tump lines to portage canoes, equipment, and wannigans (the wooden boxes which we carry food and equipment.)
+Sections travel the surrounding wilderness waterways, often portaging from lake to lake or up and down rivers, making camp at new spot each night, sleeping in tents with one or two other campers.

 We offer canoe trips for boys and girls ages 10 through 18.
 Each season we enroll about 150 campers, both girls and boys, who are assigned to wigwams based on age, experience and physical maturity.
 Each wigwam is split into smaller tripping groups of 4-8 campers called "sections", all of which are single gender.
 The duration and difficulty of the trips is determined by the age and level of experience of each section.
 We pride ourselves on placing each camper in the group that ensures a positive experience.
-For this reason the campers are carefully reviewed by the staff and placed in sections of similar age, maturity and experience.
+For this reason camper's applications are carefully reviewed by the staff and placed in sections of similar age, maturity and experience.